5 free marketing budget templates to use immediately

 Capterra also lists over 30,000 new reviews of software products each month, helping their assessments to stay up to date with new products and versions.

-Helpfully, Capterra offers a free marketing budget template for 2019 to help businesses make the year as pain-free as possible.
+Helpfully, Capterra offers a free marketing budget template to help businesses make the year as pain-free as possible.
+The template is from 2019, but it's still relevant and applies to 2023 marketing expenses and beyond.
 Check it out, and then take a look at Capterra’s other great resources.

 Branding itself as “mission control for marketing teams”, Coschedule is an all-in-one platform for planning and executing marketing campaigns.